A Tale of Three Mountains

-The Igra D’Kalla8 tells us that these mountains were already alluded to when Moshe was at the burning bush, the סנה stands for -סיני - נבו - ההר .
-They were intended for three separate things as alluded to in the passuk9 שפת אמ"ת תכון לעד The word Emes stands for - אהר"ן מש"ה תור"ה.
+The Igra D’Kalla explains7 that they were already hinted at when Moshe stood before the burning bush.
+The word סנה stands for -סיני - נבו - ההר.
+Each was destined for a distinct purpose, as reflected in the pasuk שפת אמ”ת תכון לעד—“The lip of truth shall be established forever.”8 The word Emes stands for - אהרן משה תורה.

 רַבָּן שִׁמְעוֹן בֶּן גַּמְלִיאֵל אוֹמֵר, עַל שְׁלשָׁה דְבָרִים הָעוֹלָם עוֹמֵד, עַל הַדִּין וְעַל הָאֱמֶת וְעַל הַשָּׁלוֹם

-Rabban Shimon ben Gamaliel used to say: on three things does the world stand: On justice, on truth and on peace.
+“Rabban Shimon ben Gamaliel used to say: On three things does the world stand—on justice, on truth, and on peace.”9

-Who will ascend Hashem’s mountain, and who will stand upon His holy place?
-Someone who has clean hands, and a pure heart, who does not invoke My Name over nothing, and does not swear to deceit.
-He will receive a blessing from Hashem, and righteousness from the G-d of his salvation.
-This is the generation of those who seek after Him, who seek Your face, Yaakov.
-Selah.
+“Who will ascend Hashem’s mountain, and who will stand upon His holy place?
+One with clean hands and a pure heart, who does not invoke My Name in vain and does not swear deceitfully.
+He will receive blessing from Hashem and righteousness from the God of his salvation.
+This is the generation of those who seek Him, who seek Your face, Yaakov.
+Selah.”10

 הָרִים כַּדּוֹנַג נָמַסּוּ מִלִּפְנֵי ה’ מִלִּפְנֵי אֲדוֹן כָּל הָאָרֶץ

 “Politics is not a religion nor a substitute for one.
 The two are inherently different activities.
 Religion seeks truth, politics deals in power.
 Religion aims at unity, liberal democracy is about the mediation of conflict, politics is the art of compromise.
 Religion aspires to the ideal, politics lives in the real, the less-than-idea.
 Religion is about the truths that do not change, politics is about the challenges that constantly change.
 Harold Wilson said, ‘A week is a long time in politics.’
 The book of Psalms says, ‘A thousand years are in your sight as yesterday when it is gone’ (Ps.
 90:4).
-Religion inhabits the pure mountain air of eternity, politics the bustle of the here-and-now.”
-16
+Religion inhabits the pure mountain air of eternity, politics the bustle of the here-and-now.”14

-Victor Frankl writes:
+Victor Frankl wrote:

 “If someone had seen our faces on the journey from Auschwitz to a Bavarian camp as we beheld the mountains of Salzburg with their summits glowing in the sunset, through the little barred windows of the prison carriage, he would never have believed that those were the faces of men who had given up all hope of life and liberty.
-Despite that factor—or maybe because of it—we were carried away by nature's beauty, which we had missed for so long.”17
+Despite that factor—or maybe because of it—we were carried away by nature’s beauty, which we had missed for so long.”15

 Bereishis 49; 26